LnrdHr/MyFirstReact/README.md

 I added a few rules to this well known game.

 Rules of the Alterative Tic-tac-toe:
-*-you can overwrite cells
+*you can overwrite cells
-*-overwriting possible only after 2 steps of the game were completed -you can't overwrite if the overwritten symbol makes the game over -you can overwrite the spot that was yours, effectively just playing nothing -you can overwrite it with a blank simbol, effectively creating a new spot (using right mouse click)
+*overwriting possible only after 2 steps of the game were completed -you can't overwrite if the overwritten symbol makes the game over -you can overwrite the spot that was yours, effectively just playing nothing -you can overwrite it with a blank simbol, effectively creating a new spot (using right mouse click)